 Sell an Informational Product

 Thanks to the internet, you can easily teach online.
-Unlike teaching in person, you can sell the same class over and over again.
+Unlike teaching in person, you can sell the same class repeatedly.
 For example, you can create a course to sell on SkillShare, Coursera or Udemy.
-Because the course is recorded, you only have to do the work once.
+Because the course is recorded, you only do the work once.
 After the course is online, it can sell thousands or millions of times to people around the world.

 More Passive Income Ideas…